BDC Hamburger Icon

 The management theory of Robert Waterman

-Waterman’s theory, even decades after its publishing, remains one of the most well-regarded business management theory readings in any industry.
+Waterman’s theory, even decades after its publishing, remains one of the best-regarded business management theory readings in any industry.
 Many of the principles have become best practices.
-The eight attributes outlined in the book are:
+These are the eight attributes outlined in the book:

 These eight principles were later adapted by Waterman’s employer at the time, McKinsey, into another framework for business success.

-Many management theorists believed that adding parts of an organization would equal a whole organization, but Waterman and Peters knew a workplace needed interaction and synthesis to be successful – not mere addition.
-Since management theories have a huge impact on how managers manage, Waterman and Peters sought to integrate management theories and practice with human beings and organizations.
+Many management theorists believed that adding parts of an organization would equal a whole organization, but Waterman and Peters knew a workplace needed interaction and synthesis, not mere addition, to be successful.
+Because management theories have a huge impact on how managers manage, Waterman and Peters sought to integrate management theories and practice with human beings and organizations.
 [Read more: Human Relations Management Theory Basics

 Lessons from Waterman’s management theory

-Waterman’s management theory has clear applications to today’s world and business environments, offering a few distinct lessons leaders can apply to their own teams.
+Waterman’s management theory has clear applications to today’s world and business environments and offers a few distinct lessons that leaders can apply to their own teams.

 A pursuit of excellence